Today is March 12, 2023 and it’s a magical evening.

-There are two fundamental things I’d like to remind myself of:
+There are two fundamental mantras I like to remind myself of:

 That means: as we’re getting older, as we’re changing our environments to be more comfortable, I want be careful.
 Especially,